BluePaneLabs/heroku-buildpack-nodejs/README.md

 Heroku Buildpack for Node.js
 ============================

-This is the official [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Node.js apps.
-If you fork this repository, please **update this README** to explain what your fork does and why it's special.
+This is a fork of the official [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Node.js apps.

+This fork add the Bower and Grunt to the official buildpack, as well as implementing an `npm rebuild` if a 'skip_cache' parameter is present in package.json.
+This allows one to fix modules that might've been built for a previous version of node.js prior to an upgrade.

 How it Works